Frequently Asked Questions

 If paying with a credit card, a 3.5% fee will be added to cover the processing fee.

-Personal check should be made payable to Charleston Mobile Vet.
+Personal checks should be made payable to Charleston Mobile Vet.

 If paying with cash, please have the exact amount as we do not carry change.

-We are happy to travel anywhere within South Carolina.
+We travel throughout southeast South Carolina.
 Depending on the distance from our home office, extended travel fees may apply.
 Please see the bottom of the PRICING page for more information.

 We do not like to rush appointments because we know how important it is for families to spend time with their pets and how hard it can be to say goodbye.